benjaminGitHub38/funz.org/README.md

 This repository holds Funz project website available at: https://github.com/Funz

-# Jekyll Doc Theme

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.

 ## Running locally

 You need Ruby and gem before starting, then: